The CMA is investigating whether online gambling companies are treating their customers fairly.

 - Press release: CMA launches enforcement action against gambling firms (23.6.17)

-Withdrawal amounts: further call for your views
+Withdrawal amounts: further call for your views now closed

 We’ve opened a new line of enquiry to look further into obstacles that people face when they try to withdraw their money after gaming or betting online (whether as part of a promotion or not).